Read more

 Recordings

-The recording of the online course is available.
-Please log in to your user account, and the video will become accessible below.
+The recording of the course is available.
+Please make sure you are logged in to your user account, and the video will become accessible below.

 Book of abstracts